 Narrow angle type of glaucoma requires a different approach.
 In this case, the lens behind the pupil

-is blocking the pupil and pushing the iris forward, which in turn blocks the porour drainage area
+is blocking the pupil and pushing the iris forward, which in turn blocks the drainage area called

-called "Trabecular Meshwork" leading to pressure build up.
-A small microscopic opening in the
+"Trabecular Meshwork" leading to pressure build up.
+In such cases, a small microscopic opening in

-peripheral iris is made with a laser called YAG laser.
-This allows the fluid to flow freely between two
+the peripheral iris is made with a laser called YAG laser.
+This allows the fluid to flow freely between

-chambers of the eye and improve drainage.
+two chambers of the eye and improve drainage.
 This procedure is known as Iriditomy.
-These types of
+These types

-lasers take only a few minutes to do and cause mild discomfort.
-Some people can have both types
+of lasers take only a few minutes to do and cause mild discomfort.
+Some people can have both

-glaucoma in the same eye and need combined treatment.
-Many times this iridotomy may be
+types glaucoma in the same eye and need combined treatment.
+Many times this Iridotomy may be

 required as preventive measure if , on examination, anterior chamber is found narrow and iris is

-approaching the trabecular mesh work.
-Risks from this procedure are minimal and far out weigh
+approaching the Trabecular mesh work.
+Risks from this procedure are minimal and benefits far

 Surgical intervention is reserved for advanced cases where medical treatment and lasers have